 To make sure no one has fun in Singapore, the government taxes the hell out of alcohol.
 Food is reasonably priced, if not cheap, but add a glass of wine and your bill practically doubles.
 Over the course of our stay, we paid anywhere from US$8 to US$20 for a single drink.
 And we weren't always drunk at the time.

-At Spinelli’s, we read The Straits Times, having learned that newspapers are a good way to learn about the local culture — for instance, despite a female population that, combined, weighs less than Oprah, Singapore is overrun with ads for “slimming salons” offering to help women lose “those stubborn last 5-grams!”
+At Spinelli's, we read The Straits Times, having learned that newspapers are a good way to learn about the local culture.
+For instance, despite a female population that, combined, weighs less than Oprah, Singapore is overrun with ads for “slimming salons” offering to help women lose “those stubborn last 5-milligrams!”
 How else can a woman expect to win Singapore Idol?
 (And yes, there really is one.)

 Chinatown's zoning ordinances defy all logic.
 Apparently, if you want to open a Karaoke bar on Tanjong Pagar Road, you have to open a bridal store next door as well.
 Literally.
 The close proximity of alcohol and bridal shops makes Tanjong Pagar an expensive area for single guys to hang out.
 Not only would you spend a lot to get drunk, but you could easily wake up with more than a hangover the next morning.

 A highlight of our Chinatown visit was the Chinese Heritage Centre.
-This museum, set inside the actual living accommodations of early Chinese immigrants, takes you through a typical day in the life of an immigrant in 1940s Singapore.
-To be blunt, I know of dogs who have a better standard of living (and they didn’t have to drag their own feces out to the curb).
+This museum, set inside the actual living accommodations of early immigrants from China, takes you through a typical day in the life of an immigrant in 1940s Singapore.
+To be blunt, I know of dogs who have a better standard of living (and they didn't have to drag their own feces out to the curb).
 It was both eye-opening and extremely tragic.
-Don’t miss it!
+Don't miss it!